-Posting refers to transferring the entries in the journal into the accounts in the ledger.
-Posting to the ledger is actually the classifying phase of accounting.
+After journal entries are made, the next step in the accounting cycle is to post the journal entries into the ledger.
+Posting refers to the process of transferring entries in the journal into the accounts in the ledger.
+Posting to the ledger is the classifying phase of accounting.

-While the journal is referred to as Books of Original Entry, the ledger is known as Books of Final Entry.
+While the journal is known as Books of Original Entry, the ledger is known as Books of Final Entry.

 Let us illustrate how accounting ledgers and the posting process work using the transactions we had in the previous lesson.
 Click here to see the journal entries we will be using.